 If your partner likes to eat at night, ask them to eat in a different room.
 If they like a food that is particularly triggering to you (meaning if you see it, you MUST have it), ask them to buy something different for a while until you gain more confidence.
 Talk to them about whatever they’re doing that you find unhelpful in creating the change you need to prevent new stones.
 In all my experience, the conversations always go way better than expected.

-Each week, many people find support, solidarity, and safety in the Accountability Calls that come with the Kidney Stone Prevention Course.
+Many people find support, solidarity, and safety in the http://kidneystonediet.com/group Group Calls with Jill each week.
 In there, we talk about everything from how to order when out to dinner to precisely the topic of today’s email.
 This is why my work is so rewarding—human connection makes my days unforgettable.

 At the end of the day, we truly only have each other.
 And I can’t think of anything more important than that.